circleci/circleci-docs/jekyll/_docs/language-nodejs.md

 ### Deployment

-Circle offers first-class support for [deployment]({{ site.baseurl }}/configuration/#deployment).
+CircleCI offers first-class support for [deployment]({{ site.baseurl }}/configuration/#deployment).
-When a build is green, Circle will deploy your project as directed in your `circle.yml` file.
+When a build is green, CircleCI will deploy your project as directed in your `circle.yml` file.
 We can deploy to Nodejitsu and other PaaSes as well as to physical servers under your control.